Codecademy/docs/content/pytorch/concepts/tensors/reshape/reshape.md

 ---
 Title: 'Pytorch Tensors Reshape'
-Description: 'Torch.reshape returns a tensor with the same data and number of elements as input, but with a specified shape.'
+Description: 'torch.reshape` returns a tensor with the same data and number of elements as the input tensor, but with a specified shape.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'